 What are the pneumothorax sign & symptoms?

-Severity of symptoms may vary depending on the portion of lung that is collapsed.
-Some pneumothorax can be life threatening, so see a doctor if you experience:
+The severity of symptoms may vary depending on the portion of the lung that is collapsed.
+Some pneumothorax can be life-threatening, so see a doctor if you experience:

 - Sudden chest pain